LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D0-Overview.md

 - Reading quiz on Thursday.

-- Lab 5 beta version on Sunday.
+- Lab 5 (this week's array lab) beta version on Sunday.

 ## This Week's Learning Objectives